The Callisto Protocol: Release

+Related media

+Prequel podcast

+A six-episode prequel fiction podcast titled The Callisto Protocol: Helix Station was released from November 3 to December 1, 2022.
+Starring Gwendoline Christie and Michael Ironside, it features Christie as Percy, a professional skiptracer hired to track down an escaped criminal inside a now derelict space station in which she used to live alongside her partner Kane (voiced by Ironside), only to encounter dangerous life forms.

+Spin-off game

+A spin-off game titled [REDACTED] was released on October 31, 2024 for Windows, PlayStation 5 and Xbox Series X and Series S. It is a roguelike video game played from an isometric perspective.
+In the game, the player assumes control of a prison guard in Black Iron who must reach the last escape pod while battling against infected inmates.

 Reception

+Critical reception

-The Callisto Protocol received "mixed or average" reviews, according to review aggregator Metacritic.
+The Callisto Protocol received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Several publications noted that The Callisto Protocol suffered from stuttering and performance issues, primarily affecting the PC version; as a result, the game received "mostly negative" user reviews on Steam upon release.
 The same day, the game received an update that alleviated shader compilation stutter, with further optimization patches being promised by the developers.
-Glen Schofield later claimed that the technical issues were the result of a "clerical error" from the game's development team.
+Glen Schofield later said that the technical issues were the result of a "clerical error" from the game's development team.

 PCGamesN was highly positive of the game, feeling it excelled at balancing horror and action, though felt that the story was unremarkable.

 Sales

-The Callisto Protocol was the sixth best-selling retail game in the UK in its week of release.
+At release, The Callisto Protocol reached seventeenth place in sales in the United States.
+In the United Kingdom, the game was the sixth best-selling retail game in its week of release.
 The game failed to meet the sales expectations of Krafton, who expected sales of five million units, but lowered their estimate to reaching two million units sold within 2023; in response, investors in Krafton lowered their target stock prices.

-Accolades
+Awards

-The game was nominated for two awards at the 21st Visual Effects Society Awards.
+The Callisto Protocol was nominated for two awards at the 21st Visual Effects Society Awards, as well as a nomination for Outstanding Achievement in Art Direction at the 26th Annual D.I.C.E.
+Awards.